 Have an Experienced SLC Divorce Attorney David Pedrazas By Your Side During a Divorce

 If you are experiencing high levels of stress during your divorce and are searching for help in the Salt Lake City, Utah area, the Law Office of David Pedrazas can assist you.
 We understand legal matters can be extremely stressful.
 We are confident that having the help of an attorney with over 20 years of experience by your side will help alleviate some stress.
 David Pedrazas has worked on thousands of cases involving divorce, family law, child custody, child support and more.
-If you have any questions, feel free to contact Attorney David Pedrazas today by calling 801-263-7078 for a free case evaluation.
+If you have any questions, feel free to contact Attorney David Pedrazas today by calling 801-263-7078 for a Legal Case Review.